stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Evocation/index.md

 *You utter a divine word and burning radiance erupts from you.*

-Make a spell attack roll vs the Dexterity defence of each creature of your choice within range.
+Make a evocation attack roll vs the Dexterity defence of each creature of your choice within range.
 On a hit, a creature takes 1d6 + your spellcasting ability modifier sacred damage.